fjallefar/arch/README.md

 **Patience Required:**

-Some programs, especially those that require makepkg for installation (e.g., LyX), may take a while to install.
+Some programs, especially those that require makepkg for installation, may take a while to install.
 Be patient.
-Root Password for LyX: LyX may prompt for the root password during installation.
+LyX may prompt for the root password during installation.

 **Script Origins:**